azamkamranian/ImageProcessing_MOT/README.md

-# ImageProcessing: Multi Object Tracker
+# Image Processing: Multi Object Tracker
 Objective of multiple object tracking (MOT) is to assign a unique track identity for all the objects of interest in a video, across the whole sequence.

 # USAGE: